 This course is designed for the College of Arts & Sciences student to complete an internship experience and earn 3 credits for their internship.
 This is an interdisciplinary course (50:090:399).
-This course can meet a general free elective curriculum requirement.
-(Check with your Advisor for verification.)
-The Career Center has also partnered with a number of academic departments (Biology, Childhood Studies, Criminal Justice, Economics, English, Music, Political Science, National Security Minor, Sociology and Urban Studies) where, based on departmental approval, you can get major credit through this course.
+This course can meet a general elective curriculum or experiential learning (XPL) requirement.
+(Check with your Academic Advisor for verification.)
+The Career Center has also partnered with a number of academic departments (Biology, Childhood Studies, Criminal Justice, Economics, English, Music, Political Science, National Security Minor, Sociology and Urban Studies) where, based on departmental approval, you can earn major credit through this course.

 Contact the Career Center for details and participating departments.

 - Must be matriculated in the College of Arts & Sciences @ Rutgers - Camden (School 50)

 - Must be in good academic standing (minimum 2.5 GPA)

 - Internships must be approved by the Internship Coordinator

 - Internships must be at least 120 hours during the semester.

 - In addition to the practical experience, you'll need to attend classes covering topics related to experiential learning and professional development